NikaidoLaboratory/mitodelta/README.md

 ## Notes
 - You must define the variable `mitodelta` (the path to the pipeline) in the `Snakefile`.
-- Intermediate steps generate dummy files (`results/step1.txt`, `results/step2.txt`) to help Snakemake manage dependencies.
+- Step 1 generates a dummy file (`results/step1.txt`) to help Snakemake manage dependencies.
 - Ensure all required input files exist and paths are correct.

 ## License